 It can be used for Importing files, sending emails, Publishing the code, Fetching the content from an external site every day, etc.

 How can this be implemented in D8?

-D8 provides an automated Cron.
+Drupal 8 provides an automated Cron.
 This is a built-in tool that is time-based task scheduler.
-The name itself indicates Automated which means no Manual involvement is required other than initial setup.
+The name itself indicates Automated which means no Manual involvement is required other than the initial setup.
 By default, this cron is set to run every 3 hours.
 We can change it accordingly for every hour, daily basis, weekly basis as per the requirement.
 We can even alter the settings form and add our own periodic intervals.

 hook_cron: This hook is triggered whenever the Drupal cron runs.
 So, we can define our task inside this.
 For example, I want to check if there are any unpublished nodes, I want to publish them each time when the cron runs.

 Execute cron manually from the Drupal admin interface.

 In case we have multiple modules implementing hook_cron, these run at the same time either alphabetically or as per the module weight.
 This adds more weight to a page request at one point in time.

 If one cron results in an error, this stops the cron running which will not process the remaining ones until it is solved.
 Also, its tough to find out who is the culprit.

 If we want to optimize the cron run time, we should analyze which cron run took more time.